b1u3b3rrys/my-dotfiles-for-xfce/README.md

-and sorry, i dont know how to export screenshots from assets to readme
+<i>and sorry, i dont know how to export screenshots from assets to readme</i>